btholt/complete-intro-to-react-v4/lessons/preact.md

 order: 18
 ---

-[Preact][preact] is a marvel of engineering intially created by one man: [Jason Miller][jm].
+[Preact][preact] is a marvel of engineering initially created by one man: [Jason Miller][jm].
 Jason reimplemented React but only in 3KB (at the time, React was about 45KB.)
 He did so by making the browser do more work where React has its own systems that can be faster performance.
-Preact is ideal if you want your inital payload to be very low.
+Preact is ideal if you want your initial payload to be very low.
 If you're building a new project, consider using Preact.

 Preact is _mostly_ a drop down replacement for React.
 There are some additional bells-and-whistles that React includes that Preact doesn't.
 For those additional features, Preact ships something called [preact-compat][pc] that fills in the rest of those blanks.